Peripheral Modulation of Muscle Stiffness and Spasticity

 Detailed Description

 1. To test the effect of hyaluronidase injections on upper limb outcomes.
-The investigators will test the hypothesis that compared to placebo, human recombinant hyaluronidase injections will increase total passive ROM across the affected shoulder, elbow and forearm as measured by motion analysis (primary outcome), isometric muscle strength or force generation capacity using MVC on EMG, reduce upper limb motor impairment as measured by the Fugl-Meyer (FM) scale, and improve function as measured by the Wolf Motor Function Test (WMFT).
+The investigators will test the hypothesis that compared to placebo, human recombinant hyaluronidase injections will increase passive range of motion (ROM) in the most affected joint of the upper limb (primary outcome), isometric muscle strength or force generation capacity using Maximum Voluntary Contraction (MVC) on electromyography (EMG), reduce upper limb motor impairment as measured by the Fugl-Meyer (FM) scale, and improve function as measured by the Wolf Motor Function Test (WMFT).

 2. To evaluate the effect of hyaluronidase on neural and non-neural components of muscle stiffness.
-The investigators will test the hypothesis that compared to placebo, IM hyaluronidase will modulate the passive and potentially also the active component of the stretch reflex, reduce stiffness and improve arm motor control.
+The investigators will test the hypothesis that compared to placebo, intramuscular (IM) hyaluronidase will modulate the passive and potentially also the active component of the stretch reflex, reduce stiffness and improve arm motor control.

-3. To determine the effect of hyaluronidase on intramuscular GAG content.
+3. To determine the effect of hyaluronidase on intramuscular glycosaminoglycans (GAG) content.
 The investigators will test the hypothesis that compared to placebo, IM hyaluronidase will reduce the T1rho relaxation times in the biceps and triceps muscles of the affected arm.

 Study Type